aldobatta/fallback-supernova/README.md

-# peanutShapedSupernova
+# doubleNeutronStar-supernova
-# supernova in attached binaries shaped like a peanut
+# supernova of a neutron star forming star with a neutron star companion